-Psoriatic arthritis is a chronic inflammatory condition that involves pain, swelling, and stiffness in the joints.
-Fatigue is common and can be an early symptom.
-In some cases, fatigue can make it difficult for a person to manage their daily life.
+Psoriatic arthritis is a chronic inflammatory condition that involves pain, swelling, and stiffness in the joints, as well as fatigue.
+For some, fatigue can make it difficult to manage their daily life.

 The symptoms of psoriatic arthritis (PsA) tend to come and go.
-During a flare-up, symptoms will get worse, but during a period of remission, they will reduce and may disappear.
-Fatigue can be a problem during flares.
+During a flare up, symptoms will get worse, but during a period of remission, they will reduce and may disappear.
+Fatigue can be a problem during flare ups.

-This article will look at why fatigue happens with PsA and how to manage it.
+This article will look at why fatigue occurs with PsA and how to manage it.

-PsA can lead to fatigue for a number of reasons.
+PsA can lead to fatigue for several reasons.

 PsA is an inflammatory condition.
 When inflammation is present, the body releases proteins called cytokines as a byproduct of the inflammatory process.
 These are the same proteins that the body releases when it is fighting a cold or flu.
 When this happens, it can lead to feelings of fatigue.